 Sunu Band’s interface works similarly to a smartphone or tablet.
 Sunu Band has:

-- Two buttons located at one of the sides of the Sunu Band.
+The buttons are located on one of the sides of the Sunu Band.

-- The HOME button is closest to the sonar and has a rough texture.
+- The Home button has a rough texture and is closest to the sonar, and it’s a multipurpose button.

-- the NAVIGATE button is furthest from the sonar and feels smooth.
+- the Navigate button has a smooth texture and is furthest from the sonar.

-The two ways in which we interact with the buttons are:
+The buttons are used to activate various Sunu Band functions or apps.
+The ways in which we interact with the buttons are:

 - Press: Push and immediately release the button.